Entrepreneurship (EPR) courses

 EPR 197 Special Topics in Entrepreneurship

 A variable content learning module consisting of lecture, discussion, studio projects, and/or field projects that can change from semester to semester.
 Topics will be identified by title in the schedule of classes.
-The course may be repeated if the topics differ.
+The course may be repeated up to 6 hours if the topics differ.

 EPR 210 Employee Management and Supervision